adonisjs/legacy-docs/3.0/authentication.md

         return
     }

-    response.unathorized('You must login to view your profile')
+    response.unauthorized('You must login to view your profile')

 }
 ```